kingsaint/NLP-Datasets/README.md

 # NLP-Datasets
-This is an attemp to make a consolidated list of datasets available for different NLP tasks.
+This is an attemp to compile a consolidated list of datasets available for different NLP tasks.
+This work is under progress.
 ## Question Answering
 1. Stanford SQuAD: https://rajpurkar.github.io/SQuAD-explorer/
 2. Microsoft MARCO: http://www.msmarco.org/dataset.aspx